FIWARE-Ops/marinera/documentation/E2E_TESTING.md

 oc logs -f marinera-e2e -n <PLATFORM_NAMESPACE>
 ```

 If the test e2e works, the pod will get to a `Completed` status and will be deleted automatically.
-If it doesn't work, the helm installation will failed and the pod will remain with an `Error` status.
+If it doesn't work, the helm installation will fail and the pod will remain in `Error` state.

 ### 4. Uninstall
 After the test, remember to remove the helm charts.
 You can do the following: